California Sport Fishing Co.

 next-image

+Hey there, fellow angler!
 Ready for the fishing trip of a lifetime?
-Our 2-night offshore adventure is the real deal for serious anglers looking to tangle with monster Bluefin tuna.
-We're talking about pushing the limits, covering serious water, and giving ourselves the best shot at hooking into triple-digit fish.
-This isn't your average day trip – it's a full-on assault on the deep blue, where we live and breathe fishing for 48 hours straight.
-If you've got Bluefin fever, this is your cure.
+Our 2-night offshore journey out of San Diego is the real deal for hardcore tuna chasers.
+We're talking about pushing the limits, covering serious water, and giving ourselves the best shot at landing monster bluefin.
+This ain't your average day trip - we're out there grinding from sunup to way past sundown, with the comfort of two nights on board to maximize our time on the bite.
+If you've been dreaming of testing your skills against 100+ pound tuna, this is your chance to make it happen.

 Trip Overview